asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 ####Flags examples

 We've already seen usages of the **g** flag.
-The g flag results in every occruence of the match in a line to be replaced.
+The g flag results in every occurrence of the match in a line to be replaced.
 Let's see some of the others.

 ~~~